top of page

 (i) the crosstalk between chromatin composition and DNA repair outcome.

-(ii) the modulation of DNA repair via chromatin-associated RNAs and their modifications.
+(ii) the modulation of DNA repair via chromatin-associated RNAs, their modifications and secondary structures.

 The lab combines expertise in mouse genetics and molecular biology with imaging and epigenomics approaches to determine how DNA damage alters chromatin, gene expression and genome integrity in cell-based systems and mouse models.
-We have recently uncovered a prominent role for the splicing-regulated macro-histone variants macroH2A1.1 and macroH2A1.2 as effectors of DNA repair pathway choice, replication stress and telomere maintenance.
+We have recently uncovered a prominent role for the splicing-regulated macro-histone variants macroH2A1.1 and macroH2A1.2 as effectors of DNA repair pathway choice, replication stress, telomere maintenance and topological stress resposnes.
 Implications of macroH2A1 splice variant choice for replication integrity, malignant transformation and tumor cell sensitivity to genotoxic agents will be a major focus of our future research, particularly in the context of Homologous Recombination (HR) deficient cancers.

 This image depicts macroH2A1 splice variant structures and their differential ability to bind PAR